Dera Bassi: History

 The Dera Bassi town was formed from the early Kalsia State, whose headquarters were at Chhachhrauli.
-There was a big fort of Mughal era located at outskirts of Dera Bassi.
+There was a big fort of the Mughal era located on the outskirts of Dera Bassi.
 The fort still exists, albeit as a ruin.
 It was used as guest house by Kalsia rulers.
-In 1922, Ravi Sher Singh visited Dera Bassi after his paramount as the monarch of Kalsai state.
-Earlier the town was under Patiala district, thereafter it has become a part of newly created Mohali district.
+In 1922, Ravi Sher Singh visited Dera Bassi after his paramount as the monarch of Kalsia state.

+Following the merger of Kalsia State into PEPSU in 1948, the town became part of the Kohistan district.
+In 1953, it became part of Patiala district, following the merger of the former Kohistan district of PEPSU.
+Later, in 2006, it became part of the newly created Mohali district.